mipearson/slingshot/README.md

 ## Synopsis

-Slingshot is a lightweight Rack-based application update mechanism.
+**Slingshot** is a lightweight Rack-based application update mechanism.
 It was written to allow our CI environment and members of a team quickly update an application.

-Slingshot doesn't deploy: deployment implies "pushing" an artefact from one location to another.
-Slingshot, using the default script, updates a repository checkout.
+**Slingshot** doesn't deploy: deployment implies "pushing" an artefact from one location to another. **Slingshot**, using the default script, updates a repository checkout.

-Mount Slingshot on your Rack application server anywhere.
+Mount **Slingshot** on your Rack application server anywhere.
 Send it a POST request to perform an update to your nominated application.

 Parameters included in the POST body will be sent through as environment variables